To help everyone get a quick overview of Trustpilot's rules, we've summarized our Guidelines for Reviewers below:

 - You can edit or update your review at any time.

-- We can ask you to change your review if it violates our guidelines, for example, if it contains accusations or personal information.
+- We can ask you to change your review if it violates our guidelines, for example, if it contains personal information.

 What's not allowed on Trustpilot: